petersmythe/invapi-dual-auth/README.md

     }
 ```

-and the full `main.js` can be found in the repository.
+and the full [main.js](/main.js) can be found in the repository.

 What are you waiting for?
 Try it out!

 ### Going live

 Up to this point, we have only been simulating the transactions.
 The next step is to deploy this to one or more cards and to go shopping.
-You'll just have to ask the teller to "try the purchase again".
+You'll just have to ask the teller to "please try the purchase again".

 Steps.....

-## Now what?
+## Now what? <a name="heading--6"/>

 If you managed to test this out IRL, very well done to you!